 Once you reach the bottom of the hill, follow the path to the left and through a wooded area.
 You’ll follow a beautiful river for a short while before heading over a bridge to the right hand side and reaching the National Trust car park in Bossington.
 Here you’ll find some public toilets and a very quaint teashop in Bossington village, called Kitnors.

 The coast path leads out of the back of the carpark, past Kitnors Tearoom and on to the road, where you’ll need to follow it around to the right hand side, past some very pretty cottages.
-From Bossington to Porlock Weir, the South West Coast Path is very well sign-posted, although we noticed the distances on the signposts were incorrect in places and this confused us greatly – doesn’t take much!
+From Bossington to Porlock Weir, the South West Coast Path is very well sign-posted, although we noticed the distances on the signposts were incorrect in places and this was a bit confusing.

 At some points, the sign posts informed us we were 1.5 miles from Porlock Weir, only for the next one to tell us we were 3 miles from Porlock Weir, which made us worry that we might miss our bus back to Minehead.
-Looking at Google Maps, it seems Bossington is 2.5 miles from Porlock Weir if you follow the coast path, so my opinion is you should probably ignore the signs unless they’ve been updated since.
+Looking at Google Maps, it seems Bossington is 2.5 miles from Porlock Weir if you follow the coast path, so you should probably ignore the signs unless they’ve been updated since.